LP - SEPO - WH-ECOO- Desktop image

 Certificate

-Earn a Wharton Executive Education digital certificate upon successful completion of the program.
-Participants of this transformative program get exclusive access to a wide range of professionals, events, and networking opportunities.
+Earn a Wharton Executive Education digital certificate upon successful completion of the Emerging Chief Operating Officer Program.
+Past participants of this transformative program get exclusive access to a wide range of professionals, events, and networking opportunities.

 Note: After successful completion of the program, your verified digital certificate will be emailed to you in the name you used when registering for the program.
 All certificate images are for illustrative purposes only and may be subject to change at the discretion of the Wharton School.